Mega2223/AguaEngine3D/src/main/java/net/mega2223/aguaengine3d/graphics/objects/modeling/procedural/buildinggenerator/Sintax.md

 `var=val1,val2,val3`

 ## Built in variables:
-_%any%_ - valid in any file listing, means that it is indifferent towards other buildings, blocks or floors.
+_%any%_ - Valid in any file listing, means that it is indifferent towards other buildings, blocks or floors.

-_%none%_ - sidings where nothing happens
+_%none%_ - No sidings

+_%nobuild%_ Places where there's no build, either places that are out of the bounds of the bitmap or places that the bitmap explicitly instructs the constructor not to build on.

+_%outofbounds%_ To explicitly refer to sidings that are out of the bitmap.

 ## Procedural Building (procb) configs:
 ### Required: